 With four tables and four employees, Cafe Condesa opened on Palm Sunday in 1993.
 With the commitment to reinvest all the profits back into the business until it was successfully on its way, growth was fast.
 The original menu was small and grew as the kitchen space grew.
 All production was always in house.
 The service kitchen downstairs was for making things in the moment like eggs, pancakes, sandwiches, salads... and the bigger kitchen upstairs for baking breads, cakes, pies, making soups and sauces, roasting meats, and even making cheese.

-Today Cafe Condesa and three Cafe Condesa Express employ over 60 full time staff.
+Today Cafe Condesa and two Cafe Condesa Express employ over 55 full time staff.
 With seven days of service, two shifts a day, that’s a lot of work to cover.
-Turnover is minimal; about a quarter of our employees have been there over 15 years: half of them, over 10 years.
-They work under the concept that ultimately the restaurant belongs to all, that all “eat from the same pot” as the saying goes in Spanish ---comimos de la misma olla.
-Each and every person is appreciated individually and as crucial to the whole.
+Turnover is minimal; about a quarter of our employees have been there over 20 years: half of them, over 10 years.
+They work under the concept that ultimately the restaurant belongs to all, that we all “eat from the same pot” as the saying goes in Spanish ---comimos de la misma olla.
+Each and every person is appreciated individually and viewed as crucial to the whole.
 Between the three managers, there is always a “manager on duty” to assure that everything is running smoothly.

 Cafe Condesa continues to invest in its future with renovations to the building, updates to the equipment and ongoing staff training.
 They understand and appreciate that you, the client, make it all possible.
 Your telling others about Cafe Condesa is the nicest thing you can do to promote the restaurant, the CC Express and all the staff that make it happen.

 Make Cafe Condesa your home away from home in the Land of Eternal Spring.